 Reparenting is a modern concept in psychology today.
 Essentially, reparenting means as you identify unhealed inner child wounds, (such as lack of self-love), you reparent as your mature, adult self.
 You approach your wounded “little you” as a loving, compassionate, mature parent and offer attention and unconditional love.

 Disclaimer (Take Note):

-Inner child healing work can work wonders.
+Inner child work can work wonders.
 It can help you heal what needs healed in the psyche and offer you a better quality of life.

 At the same time, it can also be challenging and painful.
 Going back to your childhood to remember painful memories can elicit strong emotions.
 I know a few people who are terrified to go back and look at their childhood memories – and that’s understandable.

-This guide is only a primer to inner child healing work.
+This guide is only a primer to inner child work.
 It’s to get you familiar with the concept and think about moving forward doing a more serious inner healing journey.